broadinstitute/sparklespray/README.md

 # Viewing output of tasks

+TODO: Write docs about setting up firewall rule to allow traffic on port 6032

 IF you submit a task with the "--loglive" option, the output of your tasks will be written to StackDriver (https://cloud.google.com/logging/) where you can view the output as its written.